 Project title: Estimates of Evapotranspiration along the Lower Colorado River

-Project description: The Colorado River is the principal source of water for agriculture and riparian vegetation in Arizona, Southern California, and southern Nevada.
+Project description: The Colorado River is the principal source of water for agriculture and riparian vegetation in Arizona, southern California, and southern Nevada.
 In the Lower Colorado River Basin, the BOR accounts for water use in each State, verifies water conservation programs, and fulfills other water management information needs.
-To accomplish this, BOR monitors more than 3.5 million acres of agricultural land, riparian vegetation, and open water areas along the Lower Colorado River, from Hoover Dam south to the International Boundary with Mexico.
+To accomplish this, BOR monitors more than 3.5 million acres of agricultural land, riparian vegetation, and open water areas along the Lower Colorado River, from Hoover Dam south to the international boundary with Mexico.

 Four times per year, BOR performs supervised classifications on every field of rotational crops along the main-stem Colorado River, Imperial and Coachella Valleys, and Gila River.
-This task is accomplished using a combination of multispectral satellite data (Landsat 7 & 8, Sentinel-2), aerial imagery (NAIP), and ground-based field verifications.
+This task is accomplished using a combination of multispectral satellite data (Landsat 7 and 8, Sentinel-2), aerial imagery (NAIP), and ground-based field verifications.
 Roughly half of the collected verified fields are used to train the satellite imagery and determine the crop growing on each field for each time period.
 The other half of verified field data are used to assess the accuracy of each classification.
 Fields that have static crops such as citrus and dates are manually mapped each year.
-Changes in these crops identified during field verification trips and using high resolution satellite imagery (primarily Worldview).
+Changes in these crops are identified during field verification trips and using high-resolution satellite imagery (primarily WorldView).

 Data about the crop type and acreage, along with evapotranspiration (ET) crop coefficients, are then used to estimate the ET from crops within each area.
 Total ET from agricultural irrigation is typically close to 3 million acre-feet per year.
 The most prevalent crops by acreage are alfalfa, lettuce, Sudan grass, small grains, and Bermuda grass.